thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 5.7 Support for HTML5-friendly attribute and element names
 ----------------------------------------------------------

-It is also possible to use a completely different syntax to apply processors to your templates, more HTML5-friendly.
+It is also possible to use a completely different syntax to apply processors to your templates in a more HTML5-friendly manner.

 ```html
 <table>